timm/barelogic/README.md

 - William of Occum warned that
  _"Frustra fit per plura quod potest fieri per pauciora"_  (It is futile to do with more things that which can be done with fewer).
-- Aristotle told us _""Ἡ φύσις τῇ ἐλαχίστῃ ὁδῷ ἐργάζεται"_ (Nature operates in the shortest way possible).
+- Aristotle told us _"Ἡ φύσις τῇ ἐλαχίστῃ ὁδῷ ἐργάζεται"_ (Nature operates in the shortest way possible).
 And the maths suports him.
- Nature optimize towards some goal (e.g. surival) and that means testing out different ways of doing things.
+ Nature optimize towards some goal (e.g. surival) and that means it must try  many different ways of doing things.
-  Mathematically, simpler ways (with less decision) allow for more repeated events (since   "similarity" means checker for fewer things).
+  Mathematically, simpler ways (with less decision) are easier to test and apply to future similar problems since they allow for more repeated events (because "similarity" means checker for fewer things).
 And more complex ways (that rely on more decisions ) struggle to generalize because any two decisions, even those from some same class, tend to be further  apart.

 Is all that too long-winded for you?
 Well how about: